gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ### `7` - libexecinfo (standalone)
 > #### `1.1` or newer
-> The libexecinfo package contains backtrace facility that usually found in GNU's libc (glibc).
+> The libexecinfo package contains backtrace facility that usually found in GNU libc (glibc).

 > **Required!** To build Stage-1 Clang/LLVM, since using musl libc.
 ```bash